Farm in the heart of Kaszuby

 The farm is located in the Kaszuby Landscape Park.
 Surrounded by meadows and beautiful deciduous forest, our chickens are free to peck: nettle leaves and lime, pine and fir needles as well as clover and dandelion.

 The history of the farm dates back to 1979, when Joseph Kupper founded the first chickens farm in the area.
 Other people followed, and over time their farms grew and became more and more industrial.
-Our farm has survived unchanged.
+The farm has survived unchanged and focused on a small scale.
 Just like 40 years ago, today there is one farmhouse on the farm.
-When we took over the farm after our father, we thought that the only way to continue to grow animals on such a small scale and in line with our hearts is to become an organic farm.
-Due to the fact that on our pasture we have never used chemical spraying to protect plants against weeds, insects and diseases, obtaining an organic farming certificate was a formality.
+Due to the fact that on the pasture it has never been used chemical spraying to protect plants against weeds, insects and diseases, obtaining an organic farming certificate was a formality.